rukkiah3012/Advancing-Mental-Health-Support/README.md

 ---

-⚙️ Features
+##⚙️ Features
-Upload and analyze voice recordings.
+1.Upload and analyze voice recordings.

-Detect emotional states: Normal, Sad, Depressed, Suicidal.
+2.Detect emotional states: Normal, Sad, Depressed, Suicidal.

-Visualize audio waveforms and extracted features.
+3.Visualize audio waveforms and extracted features.

-Simple and user-friendly Streamlit interface.
+4.Simple and user-friendly Streamlit interface.

+---

-📊 Technologies Used
+##📊 Technologies Used
 Python

-Streamlit – Web app framework
+1.Streamlit – Web app framework

-Librosa – Audio processing
+2.Librosa – Audio processing

-Scikit-learn – Machine learning models
+3.Scikit-learn – Machine learning models

-Pandas and NumPy – Data handling
+4.Pandas and NumPy – Data handling

-Matplotlib and Seaborn – Visualization
+5.Matplotlib and Seaborn – Visualization

+---

-🧪 Future Scope
+##🧪 Future Scope
-Expand the model to support real-time monitoring.
+1.Expand the model to support real-time monitoring.

-Include demographic filters (e.g., age groups, gender).
+2.Include demographic filters (e.g., age groups, gender).

-Integrate with mobile applications or healthcare platforms.
+3.Integrate with mobile applications or healthcare platforms.

-✨ Author
-Developed by Rukkiah Sajeena M and Zaafira A
-Final Year B.Tech CSE C Student
+---

-📌 License
+##📌 License
 This project is for educational and research purposes only.

+---

-📌 Disclaimer
+##📌 Disclaimer
 This project is intended for educational and research purposes only.